wandering-nora/SV01Chronicles/README.md

 ```
 END_PRINT
 ```
+> macros cannot be stopped, so if you need you can copy the G-code from the printer.cfg macros directly into cura.

 Disable unwanted settings according to the [documentation](https://www.klipper3d.org/Slicers.html).
 For cura disable acceleration control, jerk control and coasting.

 In cura you can use the plugin "Moonraker connection" to send the gcode directly to klipper.